Tyreek Hill Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- Hill has been the target of 101 of his team's 378 passing attempts this season, or 26.7% of the target share.
+- So far this season, 26.7% of the 378 passes thrown by his team have gone Hill's way.

-- Hill (11 red zone targets) has been the recipient of 22.9% of his team's 48 red zone pass attempts.
+- With 11 targets in the red zone this season, Hill has been on the receiving end of 22.9% of his team's 48 red zone pass attempts.

 - The Chiefs have run 63.3% passing plays and 36.7% rushing plays this season.
 They rank 13th in the NFL in scoring.